 - Good or fair credit rating

-Below, Fund Ourselves breaks down these parts of the criteria to provide more clarification.
+Below, we have broken down these parts of the criteria to provide more clarification.

 The minimum age to apply for a payday loan